Zam6969/VR-Desktop-Swapper/README.md

-# VRChat Vr Swap tool
+# VRChat VRtoDesktop or DestoptoVR tool

 Seamlessly switch between **Desktop** and **VR** in VRChat **without losing your spot** in an instance — even when the instance has a **large queue**.